Risk management programmes for bee products

 - pay relevant fees and charges.

-Your RMP must also comply with the requirements for dry stores.
-Use the COP for cold and dry stores to help you prepare your RMP.
+Your RMP must also comply with the requirements for storage.
+An RMP template for the storage of bulk honey is available to help you prepare your plan.